DSHOII/blackstroids/README.md

 ##### How to run

-Go to the destination folder.
+Clone and go to the destination folder.
 Run:

 _stack build_